Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Material and methods

-{Regarding the material system, we prepared NC Pd$_{90}$Au$_{10}$ alloys by inert-gas condensation (IGC) and compaction \cite{Birringer1989}, allowing {to explore} grain sizes at or even below $\unit[10]{nm}$. {IGC-prepared NC materials are statistically isotropic (untextured) and homogeneous, characterized by a lognormal grain size distribution, and feature a GB-misorientation distribution that bears great similarity with the Mackenzie-distribution \cite{Birringer2003,Krill1998,Skrotzki2013}.
-As such, they manifest a models system to the random polycrystal.} Moreover, the PdAu alloy system is a fully miscible solid solution with a relatively high stacking fault energy $\approx \unit[180]{mJm^{-2}}$ \cite{Schafer2011,Jin2011} in the Pd-rich alloys.
-Applying a compaction pressure of \unit[2]{GPa}, we produced disk-shaped samples (as prepared samples) with a diameter of \unit[8]{mm} and a thickness in the range of \unit[0.5-1.0]{mm}.
-The volume-weighted average grain-diameter $\Dvol$ of the as prepared samples was determined from the Bragg peak broadening of X-ray diffraction (XRD) measurements using Klug \& Alexander's \cite{Klug1974,Markmann2008} modified Williamson-Hall technique.
-The diffraction experiments were performed on a laboratory diffractometer (PANalytical XPert Pro) operated in Bragg-Brentano focusing geometry and $\theta - \theta$ mode.
-The composition of as prepared specimens was determined by EDX in a SEM (JEOL F 7000).}
+Regarding the material system, we prepared NC Pd$_{90}$Au$_{10}$ alloys by inert-gas condensation (IGC) and compaction \cite{Birringer1989}, allowing {to explore} grain sizes at or even below $\unit[10]{nm}$. {IGC-prepared NC materials are statistically isotropic and homogeneous, characterized by a lognormal grain size distribution, and feature a GB-misorientation distribution that bears great similarity with the Mackenzie-distribution \cite{Birringer2003,Krill1998,Skrotzki2013}.
+As such, they manifest a model system of a polycrystal with random texture.
+Moreover, the PdAu alloy system is a fully miscible solid solution with a relatively high stacking fault energy $\approx \unit[180]{mJ/m^2}$ \cite{Schafer2011,Jin2011} in the Pd-rich alloys.
+Applying a compaction pressure of \unit[2]{GPa}, we produced disk-shaped samples (as-prepared samples) with a diameter of \unit[8]{mm} and a thickness of {$\unit[\approx 0.77]{mm}$}.
+The volume-weighted average grain-diameter $\Dvol$ of the as-prepared samples was determined from the Bragg peak broadening of X-ray diffraction (XRD) measurements using Klug \& Alexander's modified Williamson-Hall technique \cite{Klug1974,Markmann2008}.
+The diffraction experiments were performed on a laboratory diffractometer (PANalytical XPert Pro) operated in Bragg-Brentano focusing geometry and $\theta\,$--$\,\theta$ mode.
+The composition of as-prepared specimens was determined by EDX in a SEM (JEOL F 7000).}